-Wild4Ever is thrilled to have sponsored the Wildlife Conservation Society’s JAGUARS FOREVER ENVIRONMENTAL EDUCATION WORKSHOP.
-This was an important 3 day workshop held on the edge of the Bosawas Biosphere Reserve in Nicaragua.
-It was attended by school teachers from Nicaragua and Guatemala for a three day training course on the WCS’S JAGUARS FOREVER curriculum to teach human-jaguar coexistence in areas of historical jaguar hunting.
-Over 30 school teachers from 11 communities attended the workshop that will aid jaguar conservation for years to come by educating the children of today (and adults of tomorrow) that there are benefits and pride to be had by preserving local wildlife and wild areas.
+Guatemala & Nicaragua: Wild4Ever sponsored the Wildlife Conservation Society’s JAGUARS FOREVER Environmental Education Workshop.
+These three-day workshops were held in Guatemala, and on the edge of the Bosawas Biosphere Reserve in Nicaragua.
+They were attended by school teachers from Nicaragua and Guatemala for three day training courses on the WCS’S JAGUARS FOREVER curriculum.
+This curriculum teaches human-jaguar coexistence in areas of historical jaguar hunting.
+Over 30 school teachers from 11 communities attended each workshop that will aid jaguar conservation for years to come by educating the children of today and adults of tomorrow.
+The lesson plans reinforce the benefits and pride to be had by preserving local wildlife and wild areas.

 Wild4Ever, in cooperation with the Wildlife Conservation Society (WCS) has begun an exciting conservation initiative that has begun with the conservation of one of the world’s rarest waterfowl, the white wing wood duck.
 The duck, with less than 1000 left alive, has been found to survive in the forested wetlands of northern Cambodia.
-Wild4Ever has funded a group that has found WWWD’s in the area and even discovered nest sites, something never before reported in Cambodia.
-Wild4Ever has funded the protection of the nest that was rewarded by the observed hatching of 7 ducklings this summer.
+Wild4Ever has funded a group that has found White Winged Wood Ducks in the area and even discovered nest sites, something never before reported in Cambodia.
+Wild4Ever has funded the protection of the nest that was rewarded by the observed hatching of seven ducklings this summer.
 We will continue to monitor this group to gain valuable information on this rare and elusive species.
 In addition, Wild4Ever is working with WCS staff to create a conservation cooperative with a local village to protect a potential waterfowl nesting area.
 We will also work with local people in a conservation education program that will hopefully involve ecotourism to support their efforts.
 A very exciting project with great early success.

-Dr. Riggs and W4E board member Chris Simmons of Houston Texas recently funded their own trip to Cambodia to further the ongoing Cambodia project.
-W4E’s ongoing support continues to fund WCS rangers protecting known nesting and feeding sites of white wing wood ducks and greater adjutants.
+Wild4Ever volunteers recently funded their own trip to Cambodia to further the ongoing Cambodia project.
+Our ongoing support continues to fund WCS rangers protecting known nesting and feeding sites of white wing wood ducks and greater adjutants.
 We also continue to fund WCS’s local community nest site protection programs for nesting birds.
-In addition, W4E is funding local community conservation education meetings and….. we are happy to report that our Wild4Ever funded conservation bird blind is completed and operational!!
+In addition, Wild4Ever is funding local community conservation education meetings and we are happy to report that our Wild4Ever funded conservation bird blind is completed and operational!!
 This blind on an important wildlife wetland and is part of a community wildlife protection project and will allow eco-tourists from around the world come to the area to view these endangered species.
 It will also bring funds to the local village to guide tourists to the blind and to run the nearby WCS eco-conservation camp, serving as further protection to the area.
 Wild4Ever was proud to be the first “eco-tourists” to try out the conservation camp and bird blind!
-It was a great experience and the WCS and local cambodian community should be very proud of their efforts….efforts that will serve the conservation of Cambodian wildlife for years to come!
+It was a great experience and the WCS and local cambodian community should be very proud of their efforts….efforts that will serve the conservation of Cambodian wildlife for years to come.

 Bornean Sun Bear Conservation

-Wild4Ever supports the Bornean Sun Bear Conservation Centre (BSBCC).
 Sun Bears, at only 3.5 ft tall when standing, are the worlds smallest bears.
-With a continuing 30% decline in population over the last 30 years, sun bears are one of the 6 bear species threatened with extinction.
+With a continuing 30% decline in population over the last 30 years, sun bears are one of the six bear species threatened with extinction.
 Major threats to this unique animal are illegal poaching, habitat destruction and maiming for body parts and bile.
 Currently there are very few conservation efforts ongoing to help this critically endangered species.
-Wild4Ever is helping to support the start-up of a dedicated Sun Bear conservation facility in Borneo that will address the needs of orphaned animals, support habitat preservation and produce educational projects aimed at alerting the local populations to the critical nature of the Sun Bear’s situation in their own back yards.
+Wild4Ever is helping to support the start-up of a dedicated Sun Bear conservation facility in Borneo that will address the needs of orphaned animals, support habitat preservation and produce educational projects aimed at alerting the local populations to the critical nature of the Sun Bear’s situation.